 What Confluence is best for

-As a shared workspace, Confluence allows teams to organise and work together on projects.
+As a shared workspace, Confluence allows teams to organize and work together on projects.
 This content management tool makes it easy to create and file strategy documents, meeting notes, IT details and much more.
 When everyone has access to all the important data and documents it makes things much simpler all round.

 Confluence has a range of features that are hugely beneficial:

 - Analytics – Confluence includes Analytics that allow you to track a range of important metrics including most liked, accessed and viewed.
-This is vital for understanding and making better use of data and knowledge in your organisation.
+This is vital for understanding and making better use of data and knowledge in your organization.

 - Collaboration – A major advantage of Confluence is that it is designed to be highly collaborative.
 Contributions from individual team members can be tracked using the Version Control Feature, and allows for efficient and effective working between a group.